Viewable With ANY Browser

 The CDA is another attempt by government to provide backbone to parents who have none.
 When parents are too weak-willed to tell their own children what clothes are appropriate, what TV shows are suitable, and what they can see on the Internet, they ask government to provide the necessary backbone through dress codes, V-chips, and the CDA.
 Well, my house does not need this protection.

 The whole concept of censorship contains a hypocritical paradox that should be unacceptable in a free society.
 The censor reads, views, or listens to a book, movie, recording, or Web page and decides that its content will corrupt other individuals.
-Yet somehow the censor himself or herself is not corrupted by the experience.
-In a democracy, no one can claim such immunity from corrupting influences and deny that the rest of us are equally incorruptible.
+Yet somehow the censor is not corrupted by the experience.
+In a democracy, no one can claim such immunity from corrupting influences and then deny that the rest of us are equally incorruptible.

 The comments by Rep. Tom Coburn (R, Oklahoma) about the TV broadcast of "Schindler's List" surely prove that neither governments nor politicians can be trusted to judge what expressions of culture or entertainment are suitable for the inhabitants of this nation.